-Youi NZ Pty Ltd is a company registered under the New Zealand Companies Act 1993 and is an FMC reporting entity under Part 7 of the Financial Markets Conduct Act 2013.
-The financial statements of the Company have been prepared in accordance with the requirements of Part 7 of the Financial Markets Conduct Act 2013.
+Youi NZ Pty Ltd is a company registered under the New Zealand Companies Act 1993.
+The financial statements of the Company have been prepared in accordance with the requirements of the Companies Act 1993 and Part 7 of the Financial Markets Conduct Act 2013.